yaikobzeray/dev-journal/activity_log.md

 Configured TLS for gRPC in production.
 Used Let's Encrypt certs via cert-manager on K8s.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 15 February 2024 — Entry 1

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*